xw0126/Assignment---Data-Science---Practical-Machine-Learning/README.md

-# The information below is copied from Coursera Practical Machine Learning Course:
+### (The information below is copied from Coursera Practical Machine Learning Course)

 # Course Project Instructions